When it comes to gaining coverage for a Laboratory Developed Test (LDT), insurance companies are not the enemy.

 Where can your lab go for help?

 Pursuing payer coverage requires continuous alignment and commitment to demonstrate clinical relevance at a value-based price.
 It can and will take years to achieve, but it can be done with a well-defined strategy and execution to develop the necessary evidence while supporting a controlled commercial launch.

 Quadax provides a lab-centric revenue cycle solution.
 From patient advocacy and payer management to claims and remittance management, Quadax software, service, and support is sized to fit your lab’s needs.
 While your lab is working to establish clinical relevance and utility, our appeals strategy to increase revenue and decrease denials can help you defend the payments you deserve, get ahead of changing payer requirements, and influence payers toward ongoing acceptance of your tests.

-Gordon has nearly 30 years of experience in healthcare and is the Managing Partner of A&R Consultants LLC.
-A&R Consultants provides strategic and tactical support for advanced diagnostic companies looking to launch a new test or optimize reimbursement for an existing test.
+Gordon Brown has 30 years of experience in healthcare and is the Managing Partner of A&R Consultants LLC, providing strategic and tactical support for advanced diagnostic companies looking to launch a new test or optimize reimbursement for an existing test.
 Services include data development, utilization, payer engagement and revenue cycle.
-Learn more at http://arconsultantsllc.com/
+Learn more at http://arconsultantsllc.com/.